fridadwi/promo-card-instagram-filter-tutorial/README.md

 If we notice that the position of the **Plane** object covers the face, we need to re-adjust the position according to what we want.
 You can directly move the object through the **View** panel or by using the input on the **Properties** panel located on the right side of the screen.

 ### Using the View Panel
 Moving object via **View** can be done by drag the existing arrow lines.
-To make it easier to move object, we can **Pause** the camera preview by pressing the pause button on the left side of the screen.
+To make it easier to move object, we can **Pause** the **Simulator** camera by pressing the pause button on the left side of the screen.

 ![pause](tutorial_images/09_pause_cam.gif)